KnutAM/FerriteAssembly.jl/docs/src/index.md

 [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl)

-Dispatch is typically done on a user-defined `material` struct, and possible as well on `cellvalues` (potentially a `NamedTuple/Tuple`).
+Dispatch is typically done on a user-defined `material` struct, and possible on `cellvalues` as well, which can also be a `NamedTuple/Tuple`.
 State variables and current dof-values for the cell are directly available in the `element_routine!` Old dof-values for the cell, user-defined `cache` and `cell_load` types, cell coordinates and more are available through the `CellBuffer` type given as additional input.

 ## A minimal example
 ```@eval